needle-mirror/com.unity.netcode/Documentation~/single-world-host-mode.md

 ## Select single-world host mode

-Use the **Host World Mode Selection** dropdown on the active [`NetCodeConfig`](xref:Unity.NetCode.NetCodeConfig) asset to select single-world host mode.
-Binary-worlds host mode is the default value for new projects.
+Use the **Host World Mode Selection** dropdown on the active [`NetcodeConfig`](xref:Unity.Netcode.NetcodeConfig) asset to select single-world host mode.
+This is the default value for new projects.

 ## Bootstrap a single-world host manually

-When you need more control over when worlds are created, for example to delay world creation until a menu transition, derive from [`ClientServerBootstrap`](xref:Unity.NetCode.ClientServerBootstrap) and create the host world yourself.
+When you need more control over when worlds are created, for example to delay world creation until a menu transition, derive from [`ClientServerBootstrap`](xref:Unity.Netcode.ClientServerBootstrap) and create the host world yourself.

 The following example overrides the default bootstrap so that no networked worlds are created on startup, then creates a single-world host on demand when the player chooses to host a game: